8 Best Student Loan Refinance Bonus Programs (February 2026)

 - You have high-interest loans — even if refinancing only lowers your rate by a couple of percentage points, that represents big savings in the long run

-- Your credit score has gone up — even if your loans already carry a reasonable interest rate if your credit score has dramatically improved you could qualify for an even better one
+- Your credit score has gone up — if your credit score has improved since you last checked rates, you could qualify for a better rate now

-You also should consider refinancing if you want to release a co-signer from your current loan.
-Another reason would be to move the loan from your parent’s name to yours.
+You should also consider refinancing if you want to release a co-signer from your current loan, or to move a Parent PLUS loan from your parent’s name into yours.

 Does consolidating student loans help your credit score?